-There are more quick service restaurant positions open today than there are people applying for jobs.
-That means your job listing has to work extra hard to attract applicants to your business instead of your compeititors'.
+There are more quick-service restaurant (QSR) positions open today than people applying for jobs.
+That means your job listing has to work extra hard to attract applicants to your business instead of to your compeititors'.

 1. Using "clever" job titles